edneyosf/Edconv/README.md

 ## Requirements

-- [FFmpeg](https://ffmpeg.org/download.html) must be installed and accessible in your system, **recommended to use version 7.1 or higher**
+[FFmpeg](https://ffmpeg.org/download.html) must be installed and accessible in your system, we also provide GPL-licensed binaries in our releases, **recommended to use version 7.1 or higher**.

-- On first launch, Edconv will prompt you to select your local FFmpeg binary
+On first launch, Edconv will prompt you to select your local FFmpeg binary.

 ## Installation